realbogart/tmux-telescope/README.md

 When you pick an entry, a tmux session will be created and a terminal opened at the directory location.
 If the session already exists it will simply switch to it.
 Easy peasy.

-The directory list is manually refreshed using the key binding `@telescope-directory-refresh-bind`.
+The directory list is manually refreshed using the key binding `@telescope-rebuild-cache`.
 This is to avoid to unnecessary indexing and makes the *picker* open instantly.

 # License